HarringayMakerSpace/usb-esp/README.md

 ![Alt text](/doc/esp-12.jpg?raw=true "ESP-12")

-You connect those to a serial (FTDI) adapter, or if you don't have one of those you can use any ESP8266 development board like a NodeMCU which you've connected CH_EN to GND to disable the ESP8266 on the development board.
+You connect those to a serial (FTDI) adapter, or if you don't have one of those you can use any ESP8266 development board like a NodeMCU which you've connected CH_EN to GND to disable the ESP8266 on the development board, and then connect the ESP-12 pins (VCC, GND, TX, RX, RST, and GPIO-0) to the same pins on the NodeMCU.
 Here's what that looks like:

 ![Alt text](/doc/Flash.jpg?raw=true "Flash Wiring")